macindex/macindex/README.md

 ## Hi there 👋

-I'm claudio, I live in Recife-PE / Brazil.
+I'm claudio, I live in Olinda-PE / Brazil.
 I work with IT for over 5 years.
 My specialty is the area of software development, from which I specialize in C #, Javascript and other languages..

 <table>
   <tr>